In the Media

 Tips from your massage therapist:

-We are excited to announce that Jessica has earned the title of Advanced Pain and Stress Relief Specialist.
-This promotion reflects the high level of care she gives and her dedication to helping her clients get the best results possible.
+We are excited to announce that Vanessa has earned the title of Advanced Pain and Stress Relief Specialist.
+This promotion reflects her dedication to helping her clients get better and her commitment to growing her skill set to provide the best sessions possible.

 As much as we enjoy the emerging flowers and warmer weather of April, there can be a bit of a dark cloud hanging in the spring sky.
 Often the first few weeks of the month are a rush of receipts and 1040’s as the April 15 Tax deadline looms, and a rush of new schedules […]